 As a child, I loved the stuffed cabbage my grandmother made.
 I’ve wanted to create a recipe for vegan cabbage rolls for a long time…but I always thought it would be too much work and not worth the effort.

 But, I was so wrong…on both counts.
 O.M.G. these are insanely good…and easy to make.
 Plus, they’re so filling and satisfying, yet I never feel sluggish after eating them.
 You’ve definitely gotta make them.
-ASAP!
+STAT!

 Of course, you do need to have some patience while the heavenly aroma filters through your home and you sit and relax waiting for your stuffed cabbage rolls to bake.
 Who’s in?

-FREEZER METHOD: How to prepare cabbage leaves for stuffing.
+How to soften cabbage for rolling

 - Why choose the freezer method?
 If the whole idea of putting cabbage into and out of boiling water doesn’t appeal to you….this method is much easier and safer too.
 Freezing breaks down the structure of the leaves making them pliable and easy to roll.
 When the cabbage defrosts, it naturally wilts as it rids itself of the water.